DO YOU HAVE AN ATM? The nearest ATMs are in Trafalgar and Nineveh, 5 minutes away.

 WHAT ARE YOUR HOURS?
 (1)Spring and Summer 9am to 6pm daily; (2)September and October 9am to 7pm daily; (3)November and December 9am to 6pm daily, closed between the holidays; (4)After the holidays, if we still have our high quality apples, we are open during the winter on Friday, Saturday and Sunday 10am to 6pm.
 Please check website for specifics.

 DO YOU HAVE U-PICK?
-Yes, we have U-pick strawberries and pumpkins.
+Yes, we have U-pick pumpkins.
 We only supply blackberries and apples pre-picked, so that we can guarantee quality.